christinagengxinyi/midnight-pancake/README.md

 ## midnight-pancake

-A simple calculator for the individual tax for annual salary, annual bonus and the optimized income structure with the lowest tax liability.
+Simple individual tax calculators for annual salary and bonus and explore the optimized income structure with the lowest tax liability.